-Sandoz Inc., a Novartis division, is gearing up as well for the launch of its pre-filled epinephrine syringe, called Symjepi, for the first quarter of 2019.
+Sandoz Inc., a Novartis division, is gearing up as well for the launch of its pre-filled epinephrine syringe, called Symjepi, for 2019.

 If patients are having problems locating Mylan branded or generic devices, Lauren Kashtan, the company’s head of communications for North America, encourages people to call its 1-800-796-9526 hotline for assistance.